NithinRaj99/Python-Flask-LanguageTranslatro-AzureAI/README.md

 To Start using this the following steps are needed to be done first:
-#1.
-Install Visual Studio Code (if not already installed)
+# Install Visual Studio Code (if not already installed)
-#2.
-Install Python (if not already installed)
+#Install Python (if not already installed)
   Must have Python 3.6 or above version

   python --version   # code to check python vresion in terminal

-#3.
-Create a directory for your code
+#Create a directory for your code
-#4.
-Create a virtual environment
+#Create a virtual environment
   Create a Python virtual environment

   # Windows, macOS or Linux